 China’s Zhongshan Gunboat – a splendid restoration

-I was in Singapore three years ago and on my way from the airport to the hotel I saw a large banner-like announcement for an exhibition entitled “The Zhongshan Warship” and its treasures.
+I was in Singapore in 2014 and on my way from the airport to the hotel I saw a large banner-like announcement for an exhibition entitled “The Zhongshan Warship” and its treasures.
 I had not previously heard of this vessel but I was very keen to learn more.
-I found it of great interest, relating as it does to China’s Zhongshan Gunboat, which played a significant historical role, and in this blog I’d like to share something of it.
+I found the exhibition of great interest, relating as it did to China’s Zhongshan Gunboat, which played a significant historical role, and in this blog I’d like to share something about it.

 The presence of the Zhongshan exhibition at the museum was explained by the fact that the vessel, named after Sun Yat Sen (his name in Mandarin being Sun Zhongshan), was strongly associated with him, as well as with a number of other significant events in the years 1911-1937.

 The splendid Sun Yat Sen Nanyang Memorial Hall, Singapore